-From there, the trail began a much steeper climb, as the trail climbed up a short series of switchbacks before switching to climbing as it traveled down the ridge.
-Once the climb finished, the trail mostly bounced along the ridge, following the mountain contours, a little like it did in the desert, but with much greener (and wetter) scenery.
+From there, the trail began a much steeper climb, rising up a short series of switchbacks before transitioning to a slow climb as it traveled down up to the ridge.
+Once on the ridge, the trail mostly bounced along, following the mountain contours, a little like it did in the desert, but with much greener (and wetter) scenery.
 It was a beautiful section, with mountains in the distance to my left, and a grassy sort of meadow to my right.
 Along the way, there was a terrific view of an alpine lake in the far mountains, first visible at a campsite that would have made for a great place to stop, were it not still early in the day.

 I stopped for a break about five miles after the trailhead, a little short of where Quoi and I planned to meet (at a trail junction), at a campsite with a nice view of the mountains to the west.
 While I was waiting for Quoi, Bronco caught up — I’d passed him on the uphill — and we chatted for a bit, before he left.
 I wound up waiting for Quoi for over an hour — the uphill was far more exhausting for her than she had thought it would be.
 Eventually, she showed up, and had her snack, and we continued hiking, planning to meet up again at Island Pass.
 (If I’d known I was going to be waiting there that long, I’d have gone back to a creek a short distance before and gotten water to cook dinner.
 Also, it happened that this campsite was where she had camped last year.)